-liberatory archives are not things so much as they are processes.
+“… liberatory archives are not things so much as they are processes.
 Understanding them, then, is not a ‘what’ question as much as a ‘how’ question.” —Jarrett M. Drake

 We live, work, and play online.
 With every click, like, tweet, Instagram, snap, and post, we’re creating and leaving behind a digital imprint that reaches far beyond our own personal networks.
-This stream builds on the core work of the African American Digital Humanities Initiative (AADHum) by showing students how we can collect and preserve these imprints to build dynamic archives of human experiences, and then learn from them to pursue social change.
+This stream built on the core work of the African American Digital Humanities Initiative (AADHum) by showing students how we can collect and preserve these imprints to build dynamic archives of human experiences, and then learn from them to pursue social change.